GRANT CRITERIA for FY2021

 - Whether an applicant attended a workshop and sought feedback from staff.

-Note: We recognize the challenges related to the COVID-19 outbreak and its effect on planning for projects and events.
-Keep in mind we are offering two rounds for this grant cycle.
-If applying for the first round, you may consider a project that is less focused on large groups assembling.
-In any case, be prepared to answer what your “Plan B” is for your project if you need to make adjustments for your application related to potential COVID-19 restrictions (or any other pandemic situation).
+Note: We recognize the challenges related to the Covid-19 outbreak and its effect on planning for projects and events.
+You may want to consider a project that is less focused on large groups assembling.
+In any case, be prepared to answer how you will address current or potential Covid-19 restrictions and recommendations as outlined on the City of Boise Covid-19 Information page.

 Review Process Overview